OramicGIT/qd-servercore/README.md

 OramicGIT-map Core.
-You can edit all, but don't touch file 1 in users.
-This is copyright sign.
+You can edit all, but don't touch file donotremove.so, this is copyright sign.

-#Public
+Folders:
-Public contains all scripts
+Public contains all scripts and assets.

-#Logs
-Logs contains all logs
+Logs contains all logs for scripts (by default it's containing only .gitkeep).

-#Temp
-Debug files and temporarity storage
+Debug files this is temporarity storage for scripts.

+Notes:
 Maked on Node.js, JavaScript and HTML
-Original host:Netlify
-Can be used for other games
+Original host:Netlify (Site created with Netlify widgets) Can be used for other games

 Oramic Studio (C) 2024-2025